-With the hope of winning a record jackpot of $640 million, Americans spent an estimated $1.5 billion on tickets in a multistate lottery.
+With the hope of winning a record jackpot of $640 million, Americans spent an estimated $1.5 billion on tickets in a multistate lottery in early 2012.
 The odds of winning were a staggering 1 in 176 million, but people stood in lines at grocery stores, gas stations, and cafes to buy a chance to become rich.
 Something inside us makes us think more money will solve our problems and improve our lives.

 A man identified in the Bible as Agur had a different perspective on riches when he asked God to grant him two requests before he died.